 In this Division, unless the contrary intention appears —

-“licence” means a high risk work (WA) licence.
+licence means a high risk work (WA) licence.

 [Regulation 6.4 inserted in Gazette 24 Aug 2007 p.
 4266.]

 6.5.
 Applications for grant of licences

 (1) An application for a licence for one or more classes of high risk work must be made to the Commissioner in an approved form and be accompanied by the application fee set out in Schedule 6.4.